 I didn’t agree: in my experience they can be quite similar.
 Medical insurance is about helping customers fund their healthcare – sport and health are complementary.
 With both you have to make your customers feel valued: to make sure they have bought the right service or product and that they are happy.
 If they are, when it comes to renewal time, they will carry on their membership.
 This is true whether you are selling golf club memberships or advising on private medical insurance.
-Your business is knowing your customers and ensuring their needs are met: do so and you will retain their business and they will recommend you to others – a key driver of the growth of my business at WPA".
+Your business is knowing your customers and ensuring their needs are met: do so and you will retain their business and they will recommend you to others – a key driver of the growth of my business at Healthcare Practice".

 Many of Matt’s clients come from personal recommendations, others from leads garnered from business contacts and forums.

 Matt emphasises that being a successful Healthcare Practice Partner involves hard work:

 "The first three years were sometimes tough but after that, you can see just how the business model works.
 You get out all that you put in and more".